i2bc/dense/README.md

 * **B :** based on the previous step, selects genes that are taxonomically restricted (TRG)

 * **C :** selects TRG with homology in non-coding regions of neighbor genomes.
-If a phylogenetic tree was provided, DENSE can require from these genomes to be 'outgroup', meaning that there are more distant from the focal genome that any neighbor actually sharing the gene.
+If a phylogenetic tree was provided, DENSE can require from these genomes to be 'outgroup', meaning that they are more distant from the focal genome that any neighbor actually sharing the gene.

 * **D :** DENSE finally determines whether the homologous non-coding regions are in synteny with their TRG (the step can be switch off).
 It generates a file containing all the genes that have emerged *de novo*.